Peder Hansen Resen: Early life and education

-After an absence of 6 years, Resen began his journey back to Denmark.
+After an absence of six years, Resen began his journey back to Denmark.
 On the way back, he learned in Rome of his father's death, and in Florence that his mother had also died.
 He then journeyed on to Trento, Augsburg, Regensburg, through Saxony, Brunswick and Lüneburg to Hamburg and finally to Lübeck and Copenhagen, where he arrived in November 1653.
 Resen remained based in Copenhagen for the rest of his life.

 Career

-As a young scholar of great hope and a member of a family who had a prestigious name in the academic world, Resen was obvious candidate for a professorship at the University of Copenhagen.
+As a young scholar of great hope and a member of a family who had a prestigious name in the academic world, Resen was an obvious candidate for a professorship at the University of Copenhagen.
 In 1657, a vacancy in the university faculty emerged, and he filled the role as a professor of ethics.
 In 1662, he became a legal professor.
-He is perhaps the first professor to have lectured on Danish Law in particular.
+He is perhaps the first professor to have lectured on Danish law in particular.
 He also lectured on ecclesiastical and secular legislation, both in Denmark and internationally.